Get us in your inbox

 8. The airship on Scotland’s west coast

 What's better than a stunning spot of land on a Scottish lakeside unhindered by light pollution, other people, and well pretty much anything?
 The same beautiful bit of land with a sort of glass-panelled airship popped on it, of course.
 It's sustainably made, don't worry.
 The architect-designed home features a stylish modular living space, compact kitchen and super-soft queen-sized bed.
-At either end of the Star Trek-style airship is glass-panelled noses with heart-melting views of mountains and lochs, reaching as far as the Isle of Mull.
+At either end of the Star Trek-style airship are heart-melting views of mountains and lochs, reaching as far as the Isle of Mull.
 The interior is a surprisingly chic blend of futuristic chromes and alpine woods to boot.

 Advertising

-The Scottish castle in Portpatrick
+The picture-book Scottish castle in Portpatrick

 Airbnb

-9. The Scottish castle in Portpatrick
+9. The picture-book Scottish castle in Portpatrick

 Fancy properly lording it up sometime soon?
 We’ve got just the spot.
 This incredible – and massive – Edwardian castle on the Scottish coast of Portpatrick is about as good as UK Airbnbs get.
 It’s got 25 bedrooms and can host up to 90 if you want to put on your very own party – your hosts can even sort out the catering if you like, too.
 The property itself is seriously luxe but wander off-site to explore the 2,000 acres of glen walks and forests full of Scottish wildlife, as well as a little trip out on the lochs courtesy of your own rowing boat.
 An incredible spot.